Skip to contents

 Variable ratio matching cannot be used with Mahalanobis distance matching or when distance is supplied as a matrix.
 The calculations of the numbers of control units each treated unit will be matched to occurs without consideration of caliper or discard. ratio does not have to be an integer but must be greater than 1 and less than n0/n1, where n0 and n1 are the number of control and treated units, respectively.
 Setting ratio = n0/n1 performs a crude form of full matching where all control units are matched.
 If min.controls is not specified, it is set to 1 by default. min.controls must be less than ratio, and max.controls must be greater than ratio.
 See Examples below for an example of their use.

-Using m.order = "closest"
+Using m.order = "closest" or "farthest"

 Note